-The Colorado Foundation for Universal Health Care is pleased to announce its support for the Medicare for All Act of 2017 (S 1804) recently introduced in the U.S. Senate by Sen. Bernie Sanders.
+The Colorado Foundation for Universal Health Care is pleased to announce its support for the Medicare for All Act of 2017 (S 1804) introduced in the U.S. Senate by Sen. Bernie Sanders in October.

 The Affordable Care Act improves Coloradan’s access to health insurance.
 However, it maintains the insurance industry system, which fails to deliver affordable health care for everyone, is incredibly complicated, and is too expensive.
 Currently, the health care Americans receive is rationed by ability to pay premiums and out-of pocket expenses, where they live, and their age.
 The proposed Sanders legislation addresses all of these issues and meets the Foundation’s objectives.